Thorsten W. Becker

 Lapo Boschi, Steve Grand and I chat about the last 20 years of linking seismic tomography and global mantle dynamics and interdisciplinary collaboration from our perspective, sponsored by the Modeling Collaboratory for Subduction RCN.

-• Plume detection in tomography, primordial reservoirs, and the origins of EM1 and high 3/4He
+• Mantle plume dynamics, detection, primordial reservoirs, and the origins of geochemical reservoirss

 We analyze geodynamic and seismological models of the mantle and demonstrate that tomography images deep mantle plumes that connect to surface hotspots, if plume conduit distortion in the mantle wind is accounted for.
 We also analyze a range of geochemical and geophysical parameters to better understand the distribution of EM1, HIMU, and high 3/4He.
 In particular, the high 3/4He component appears associated with a primordial, deep mantle reservoir that is only entrained by the hottest plumes.